 Back

-Dietitian teleconsultation has exploded since 2020.
-What was an exception has become standard practice: 67% of patients under 45 now prefer at least every other session via video.
-For practitioners, it's an opportunity to grow your practice without geographic constraints — if you structure it properly.
+Dietitian teleconsultation has become a common practice in many clinics.
+For practitioners, it's an opportunity to grow your practice without geographic constraints — if you structure it properly with the right tools and protocols.

 Advantages for your practice